bigdatagenomics/avocado/docs/workflows/single-sample.rst

 Reads to Evaluate
 -----------------

-By default, Avocado only calls variants in autosomal regions.
-Avocado does this by inspecting the names of the contigs that the reads are mapped to.
+By default, Avocado filters the mitochondrial chromosome, and decoy/unplaced contigs.
+Avocado does this
+by inspecting the names of the contigs that the reads are mapped to.
 Avocado assumes that the contig names start with ``chr`` prefixes.
-If your reference build does not have these prefixes (i.e., chromosome 1 is ``1``, instead of ``chr1``), you need to pass the ``-is_not_grc`` option.
-To enable calling non-autosomal regions, you can pass:
+If your reference build does not have these prefixes (i.e., chromosome 1 is ``1``, instead of ``chr1``), you need to pass the ``-no_chr_prefixes`` option.
+To change what regions are called, you can pass:

 -  ``-keep_mitochondrial_chromosome``: to call variants on the mitochondrial chromosome.
--  ``-autosomal_only``: to call variants on the sex chromosomes.
+-  ``-autosomal_only``: to disable calling variants on the sex chromosomes.

 Additionally, we apply several read quality filters.
 To disable these filters, you can pass: